-- a) School-owned Chromebooks are provided for grades 5 & 6 students. - b) All students in Grades 5-6 need access to a computer at their home.
+- a) School-owned Chromebooks are provided for grades 5 & 6 students.
+However, parents are encouraged to provide students with an IPad or Chromebook or MacBook. - b) All students in Grades 5-6 need access to a computer at their home.
 Students will be using Google Classroom and various websites for school work.
 We do recommend a laptop but any computer for home use is fine. iPads and tablets are acceptable but have some limitations.
-Windows-based computers are fine for home use as well but are not allowed on the school network. - c) Grade 5 & 6 students can opt out of the school-owned Chromebooks if they have their own MacBook or IPad. - i) IPads are more durable for Grade 5 & 6 students and are recommended. - d) Students with school owned Chromebooks should provide their own bag for taking the Chromebook around at school.
+Windows-based computers are fine for home use as well but are not allowed on the school network. - c) Grade 5 & 6 students can opt out of the school-owned Chromebooks if they have their own MacBook or IPad. - i) iPads are more durable for Grade 5 & 6 students and are recommended. - d) Students with school owned Chromebooks should provide their own bag for taking the Chromebook around at school.
 Students will not be assigned a Chromebook until they have a computer bag.
 Student bags should have their own tag with nickname and PIN number on them.